Sarmaad/ravendb-cluster/README.md

-# ravendb-cluster
+# RavenDB Cluster
 Easiest way to setup a RavenDB Cluster on Linux.

 ## Supported Distros:
-- Ubunto 16.x
+- Ubuntu 16.x

 ## How to use
 First, read the blog post and watch the video to see the process end to end. link coming